Comparing simulations of ionisation triggered star formation and observations in RCW 120: Abstract

 \section{Abstract}

-Perfect bubbles like that surrounding the galactic H{\sc ii} region RCW 120 \citep{Deharveng2009} have been interpreted as proof of concept for the collect and collapse (C\&C) mechanism of triggered star formation.
-The cold, dusty clumps surrounding RCW 120 are aligned along an almost spherical shell.
-It has been inferred that these massive clumps, which sometimes harbour young stellar objects, have been formed via the fragmentation of the dense, swept-up shell.
-In order to better understand the triggering mechanisms at work in shells like RCW 120, we perform high-resolution, three dimensional SPH simulations of HII regions expanding into fractal molecular clouds.
+Massive clumps within the swept-up shells of bubbles, like that surrounding the galactic H{\sc ii} region RCW 120, have been interpreted in terms of the Collect and Collapse (C\&C) mechanism for triggered star formation.
+The cold, dusty clumps surrounding RCW 120 are arranged in an almost spherical shell and harbour many young stellar objects.
+By performing high-resolution, three-dimensional SPH simulations of H{\sc ii} regions expanding into fractal molecular clouds, we investigate whether the formation of massive clumps in dense, swept-up shells necessarily requires the C\&C mechanism.
 In a second step, we use RADMC-3D to compute the synthetic dust continuum emission from our simulations, in order to compare them with observations of RCW 120 made with APEX-LABOCA at 870 $\mu\rm{m}$.
-We show that a distribution of clumps similar to the one seen in RCW 120 can readily be explained by a non-uniform underlying molecular cloud structure.
-Hence, a shell-like clump configuration around an HII region does not necessarily support the C\&C scenario, but rather reflects the pre-existing, non-uniform density distribution of the molecular cloud into which the HII region expands.
+We show that a distribution of clumps similar to the one seen in RCW 120 can readily be explained by a non-uniform initial molecular cloud structure.
+Hence, a shell-like configuration of massive clumps does not imply that the C\&C mechanism is at work.
+Rather, we find a hybrid form of triggering, which combines elements of C\&C and Radiatively Driven Implosion (RDI).
+In addition, we investigate the reliability of deriving clump masses from their 870 micron emission.
+We find that for clumps with more than 100 ${\rm M}_\odot$ the observational estimates are accurate to within a factor of two and that, even at these long wavelengths, it is important to account for the radiative heating from triggered, embedded protostars.